 - When faced with bad logos or poorly designed logos users just pass by.

 - An attractive logo encourages investigating a mobile app further.

-We hope to have convinced you, because a study entitled “The Science Behind Mobile Design” carried out by True Impact and Plastic Mobile has measured the importance of having a good logo, a good app design and a high user-friendliness to retain users and make an app become a successful app.
+We hope to have convinced you because a study entitled “The Science Behind Mobile Design” carried out by True Impact and Plastic Mobile has measured the importance of having a good logo, a good app design, and a high user-friendliness to retain users and make an app become a successful app.

 10 tips for designing the perfect logo

-Well, the first thing to do is deciding whether we want to have an excellent design or whether we will settle for a mediocre app.
+Well, the first thing to do is decide whether we want to have an excellent design or whether we will settle for a mediocre app.
 Once we take the leap into creating an app, let’s make it the best possible one!
 The journey begins with defining the app’s design and creating the perfect logo.
 We would like to share some tips so you can attain this on your first try.
 You should take the following into account: